The International (esports): Trophy

 The Aegis of Champions is a trophy that is awarded to the champions of an International.
 The reverse side of it is permanently engraved with the names of each player on the winning team.
 The Aegis is a shield inspired by Norse and Chinese designs, with it molded in bronze and silver by the prop studio, Weta Workshop.
 Miniature replicas of it are also sometimes awarded to compendium owners for having a high enough level in it.

 Media coverage

 The primary medium for International coverage is through the video game live streaming platform Twitch, which is done by a selection of dedicated esports organizations and personnel who provide on-site commentary, analysis, match predictions, and player interviews surrounding the event in progress, similar to traditional sporting events.
 Multiple streams are provided in a variety of languages, mainly in English, Russian, and Chinese.
 The International also sometimes provides a "newcomer stream" that is dedicated to presenting games for viewers unfamiliar with the game.

 Documentaries

 In 2014, Valve released a free documentary, Free to Play, which followed three players during their time at the first International in 2011.
 In 2016, Valve began producing an episodic-based documentary series titled True Sight, considered a spiritual successor to Free to Play.
 Several more episodes of it have been filmed, showcasing the 2017, 2018, 2019, and 2021 tournaments.
+However, True Sight was discontinued after the 2022 tournament.